TemugeB/temugeb.github.io/_posts/2021-09-16-joint_rotations.md

 categories: Python Motion_capture
 ---

 This post gives a general strategy on how to calculate joint angles from 3D body poses given in world coordinates.
 If you need to get 3D body poses, check my post [here](https://temugeb.github.io/python/computer_vision/2021/09/14/bodypose3d.html).
+If you want to see a demo for calculating joint angles from 3D poses, check my repository [here](https://github.com/TemugeB/joint_angles_calculate).

 There are three main points on how to calculate the joint angles.
 1. Obtaining a rotation matrix that rotates one vector to another.